Red Wine Beef Stew (French-Style)

 Heat oven to 325 (160C) degrees with the rack in the center.

-Prep the beef: Trim the meat of excess fat and slice into 3-4 inch chunks.
+Prep the beef: Trim 3 pounds beef chuck roast of excess fat and slice into 3-4 inch chunks.
 Season evenly on all sides with 2 teaspoons salt.

-Heat the oil in a large Dutch oven or heavy casserole over medium-high heat.
+Heat 3 tablespoons olive oil in a large Dutch oven or heavy casserole over medium-high heat.
 Sear the beef in batches until browned on all sides, turning with a pair of tongs.
 Tip: To get the best sear, try not to crowd the pan.
 Remove the meat to a platter as you go.

-Lower the heat to medium and add the shallot to the pot.
+Lower the heat to medium and add 2-3 finely chopped shallots to the pot.
 Cook 5 minutes in the pan fat, stirring every now and then, until softened.
 Return the beef and all the reserved juices that have collected on the plate to the pot.
-Sprinkle the flour over the beef and stir to coat.
-Add the tomato paste, garlic, wine, 1 teaspoon salt, and black pepper, scraping the bottom of the pan with a wooden spoon to release the browned bits.
+Sprinkle 3 tablespoons all-purpose flour over the beef and stir to coat.
+Add 2 tablespoons tomato paste, 4 whole garlic cloves, ½ teaspoon freshly ground black pepper and cook 30 seconds.
+Pour in 1 ½ cups hearty dry red wine, scraping the pot with a wooden spoon to release the browned bits.

 Bring to a simmer, then add enough broth to just cover the beef.
 Toss in the herb bundle.
 Cover the pot with a sheet of parchment or foil, then top with the pot lid.